Notice: Due to SB 042, 043, the Constitution is currently under amendment and may not reflect accurately.

 Article 37 Electoral Rights

 (1) All resident adults have the equal right to vote and to be elected.
 In national elections, only citizens have this right.

 (2) There is no compulsory voting.

-(3) Anyone who has attained the age of eighteen years is an adult.
+(3) Anyone who has attained the age of seventeen years is an adult.

 Article 38 Right to Petition